 Today, the digital medium of consuming information is at its peak and has changed the world as we perceive it.
 The same goes for consumers, artists, and brands.
-And the United States economy loses a net $12.5 billion every year from online music theft.
+And the United States economy loses a net $12.5 billion yearly from online music theft.

-Besides that, the potential for fraud has jumped to the growth rate of 19% annually.
-And all that in the account, online advertising fraud alone costs companies about $19 billion each year.
+Besides that, the potential for fraud has jumped to a growth rate of 19% annually.
+And all that in account, online advertising fraud costs companies about $19 billion annually.

-Thus, with the help of blockchain tech, in the entertainment and online industry, people could directly pay authors and artists without the need for a record label or third-party firm handling them.
-Currently, services like Spotify and Amazon take up 95% of artist revenue.
+Thus, with the help of blockchain tech, in the travel and tourism, people could directly pay authors and artists without needing a record label or third-party firm handling them.

 Today, the clean and sustainable energy conversation is heating like never before.
 Major energy providers across the globe use cheap, unsustainable, coal-based energy production.
 Blockchain can help produce energy generation efficiently using cryptocurrency mining.